USEPA/SHC-Tools-Inventory/README.md

 ## Introduction

-This tool finds softwares of interest that promote sustainability.
+This tool helps users find software that promote sustainability.
-Users answer questions that allow this tool to select a set of softwares.
+Users of the wizard answer questions about a scenario to find relevant software-tools.
-Users can then review or print the details of selected softwares.
+Once results are found, users can review or print the details of user-selected softwares.

-Users may also search titles, acronyms, and descriptions of the many softwares.
-The search works as a search-engine.

 ## Usage

+### Wizard

 1. Select one or more answers to each question from the choices shown.
 1. Use the button labeled "Next" or use the next tab to advance to the next question.